-The important thing to note is that it this Main boiler retailing at around £550 is identical internally to the Potterton Assure, the Baxi 600 at £800 and the Baxi 800 at over £900.
+The important thing to note is that this Main boiler retailing at around £550 (at the time of writing) is identical internally to the Potterton Assure, the Baxi 600 at £800 and the Baxi 800 at over £900.
 So you get exactly the same boiler at a lower price.
 But you do get what you pay for in the end.

 The differences are in the warranty periods: 7 and 10 years for the Baxi 600 and 800 respectively.
 The 800 also comes with a Magnaclean Micro 2 magnetic filter, so is a slightly better deal than the 600 as you get filter + 3 extra years of warranty for an extra £100.
 The filter itself is worth around that much.